dmvelasco/dmvelasco.github.io/pages/research.md

 </div>
 </figure>

 Crop domestication is an area of study that seeks to understand not only how, but where and when humans began cultivating and directing the evolution of a crop and how that domesticated species differs from its progenitor and wild relatives.
-Domestication in perennial crops is less clear as the progenitor species are not always known, generation time can complicates some study methods, they retain a high degree of heterozygosity, and typically have a low degree of population structure.
+Domestication in perennial crops is less clear as they  progenitor species are not always known, generation time can complicates some study methods, they retain a high degree of heterozygosity, and typically have a low degree of population structure.
 To gain a deeper understanding of their origins, modifications leading to their present morphology, and when and where these processes occurred has direct implications for crop improvement.
 Identifying the extent of genetic diversity of the domesticated crop and their wild relatives and how it is expressed may contribute to crop improvement, understanding selection within the domesticate and its wild relatives and which are likely to result in genetic gains.
 I am currently investigating the demographic history or changes in population size and structure over time and selection in _Prunus_ subgenus _Amygdalus_, the subgenus with almond and peach, using genomic data.
 I really enjoy working with _Prunus_ subgenus _Amygdalus_ as a study system for domestication, but also feel it is an excellent system for understanding adaptation and mating system differences in trees.
 The major questions I hope to answer are: (1) What is the relationship between species of subgenus _Amygdalus_?, (2) Does selection in the subgenus correspond to domestication status, climate, or matingy system?, and (3) How can genetic diversity of wild species in _Prunus_ subgenus _Amygdalus_ be utilized for crop improvement?
 </p>

 ## Rootstock Improvement